 Alix has taught English and reading in Grades 3-12 at GMWS.
 She also has the great privilege of teaching the high school art history and architecture blocks.
 A member of the Collegium, the Teacher Development Committee, and Chair of the High School, Alix is co-advisor for the class of 2014.
 Alix has obtained seven arts grants for the Green Meadow High School.
 She has been teaching at Green Meadow since 1998, and is the parent of two GMWS alumni.

 Alix has been reading at least one book a week since the age of six.
 She likes to cook huge feasts, take pictures, and ponder poetics.

 Christian Davis, History

-BA, American Studies, Eckerd College, Waldorf Teaching Certification from Sunbridge Institute
+BA, American Studies, Eckerd College, Waldorf Teaching Certification, Sunbridge Institute

 Christian teaches high-school History and co-advises the class of 2016.

 For 12 years before coming to Green Meadow, Christian worked to develop the Suncoast Waldorf school in Florida, as the lead teacher for the first graduating class.
 In this pioneer school, he had an opportunity to teach many subjects, but has found his passion in teaching History.